 Assets under construction (AUC) are recorded at acquisition cost.
 They include expenditure to date on various capital projects carried as AUC.
-AUC projects are reviewed annually for indicators of impairment and all AUC older than 12 months prior to the reporting date are externally revalued to fair value.
+AUC projects are reviewed annually for indicators of impairment and all tangible AUC older than 12 months prior to the reporting date are externally revalued to fair value.
+Intangible AUC is reviewed through an internal monthly process.
 Prior to rollout into service, the accumulated AUC balance is reviewed to ensure accurate capitalisation of built or purchased assets.